What are the top books of 2020? From The New York Times bestsellers to the most popular new releases, here are all of this year’s must-read books.

 Why do I get to decide which are the best books of the year?

 Since I started book blogging, I’ve become somewhat of an expert in new releases.
-Already, I’ve read 60 new releases this year, with plenty more on my to-read list.
-That’s almost as many as I read last year for my best books of 2019 list.
+So far, I’ve read 91 new releases this year, with still more on my to-read list.
+That’s by far more than I read last year for my best books of 2019 list.

 Suffice it to say, I have the qualifications to comment on the top books to read in 2020.
 But keep in mind, my list is really just a list of opinions.
 I’d love to hear what books you think are the best of the best.